Deci-AI/super-gradients/documentation/source/QuickstartBasicToolkit.md

 setup_device("cpu")
 ```

-Assuming multiple GPUs are available, it is also possible to specify the number of GPUs is sufficient to launch multi-gpu DDP testing:
+In case multiple GPUs are available, it is also possible to specify the number of GPUs to launch multi-gpu DDP training:

 ```python
 setup_device(num_gpus=4)
 ```

-It is also possible to launch the test with whatever available hardware there is (i.e if there are 4 GPUs available, a DDP test with 4 processes will be launched) by passing `num_gpus=-1`:
+It is also possible to launch the training with whatever available hardware there is (i.e., if there are 4 GPUs available, we will launch a DDP test with four processes) by passing `num_gpus=-1`:
 ```python
 setup_device(num_gpus=-1)